Deploy CodeGen Application on Intel Gaudi HPU with Docker Compose¶

 codegen-vllm-gaudi-server

-) for Habana/Gaudi specific errors.Ensure host drivers and Habana Docker runtime are installed and working (
+for TGI deployment.Ensure host drivers and Habana Docker runtime are installed and working (

 habana-container-runtime